 "Gold was not selected arbitrarily by governments to be the monetary standard.
 Gold had developed for many centuries on the free market as the best money; as the commodity providing the most stable and desirable monetary medium."

-The chart below is from the Federal Reserve Bank of St. Louis, it shows the value or purchasing power of the US dollar since 1913.
+The chart below is from the U.S. Federal Reserve, it shows the value or the purchasing power of the US dollar since 1913.

-The next chart below is also from the Federal Reserve Bank of St. Louis, it shows the value of real money a.k.a Gold.
+The next chart below is also from the Federal Reserve Bank, it shows the value of real money a.k.a Gold.

-The last chart is a combination of the two charts above, the red-line represents the purchasing power of the U.S. Dollar, and the blue line represent the price of gold in U.S. Dollars.
+The last chart is a combination of the two Federal Reserve charts above, the red-line represents the purchasing power of the U.S. Dollar, and the blue line represents the Price of Gold in U.S. Dollars.